 A marketing plan is comprised of strategies for promoting startup products and services.
 While there is no set template, generally, it includes a checklist that is often the starting point of the marketing process.

-A launch marketing plan helps startups identify potential customers, channels, and the ways that the marketing efforts can target them.
+A marketing plan helps startups identify potential customers, channels, and the ways that the marketing efforts can target them.
 In fact, the growth of the business is dependent on a solid startup marketing plan and requires timely planning.
-For practical purposes, a startup marketing plan is an extensive strategy that helps startups in:
+For practical purposes, a marketing plan for startups is an extensive strategy that helps them in:

 - Clearing up the position and stance of services and products in the market